Open Enrollment (2019-2020)

 If you do not make any changes during open enrollment your prior benefit elections, including your medical/dental/vison plans, will carry over to the new plan year with the exception of the flexible spending accounts (formerly known as MERP & DCAP), which you have to re-elect each plan year.
+In addition, there are also new Basic and Buy-Up Short Term Disability policies that are now available to employees!
 We encourage you to visit your benefits online account even if you are not making any changes to review for accuracy including: current elections, dependent information and life insurance beneficiary information.
 Kaiser participants also need to provide annual permission for the City to receive data (name, DOB, last four SSN) as part of the Preventive Care Initiative.

 How do I make changes to my benefit plans?

-Sign-in to your benefits online account at www.portlandoregon.gov/benefits during the annual enrollment period.
+During the annual enrollment period, sign-in to your benefits online account at www.portlandoregon.gov/benefits or download the BenefitFocus Mobile App onto your smartphone (www.portlandoregon.gov/bhr/article/731581).
 NOTE: Enrollment changes outside of the designated time period will not be processed.

 May I enroll my spouse, domestic partner, or children if they are currently not enrolled?